witcheswhocode/birth-sound/README.md

 #### `docker-compose -f docker-compose-develop.yml build`
 #### `docker-compose docker-compose-develop.yml up`
+Go to Open [http://astrology.localhost:3050/](http://astrology.localhost:3050/) to view it in your browser.

 If you do not have Docker installed or it's not working, you can run the `client` and `server` separately by: